savannahfausto/Fausto_Team_Roster_Generator/assignmentREADME.md

 Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.

+in index.js validate function: have it hceck if length is greater than 0, valid email etc.....

 ## Grading Requirements

 > **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following: